Pandademic/cello/README.md

 ---

-Latte is a Open source MIT licenced Package manager.
-It works by take the name of the package, finding its package.ini file and then getting the source code from the repo or the latest release zip or tarball
+Latte , The Hackable , Mit , Cross Platform , Ruby Package Manager

 # Install
 - - -
  ## Prerequisites
  ____
  - ruby 2.6 or higher
- - a Release file such as latte in the latte-production 0.2.0 .zip  **⚠️ You must use 0.3.1 or higher.
-Anything under 0.3.0 is unsupported ⚠️**
+ - a Release file such as latte in the latte-production 0.2.0 .zip  **⚠️ Only the latest version Is supported .
+The EOL for a old release is the date of a new relase ⚠️**
  - curl
  <!--- git for version 0.2.1-dev or higher -->
  - git bash if you are on windows <a href="https://github.com/Pandademic/Latte/tree/master/docs/gbash.md">Read why</a>